AdobeDocs/experience-manager-cloud-service.en/help/security/cdn-and-waf-rules.md

 ## Rules Examples {#examples}

 Some rule examples follow.
-See the [rate limit section](#rules-with-rate-limits) further down for examples of rate limiting.
+See the [rate limit section](#rules-with-rate-limits) further down for examples of rate limit rules.

 **Example 1**